-With respect to the REACH ANNEXES which newly specify the necessary subjects for registration dossier about nanoforms, the compliance of the Dossier should be evaluated considering that the relevant knowledge and tools, such as the OECD test guidelines and grouping tools, have not be fully available for the registrants.
+- With respect to the REACH ANNEXES which newly specify the necessary subjects for registration dossier about nanoforms, the compliance of the Dossier should be evaluated considering that the relevant knowledge and tools, such as the OECD test guidelines and grouping tools, have not be fully available for the registrants. - Attention should duly be paid to the international harmonization in the revision of the definition of nanoforms.